 Evil Twin: In one episode, Alex got a duplicate, who among other things, nearly killed her by trapping her in the basement of a building scheduled for demolition and later by trapping her puddle form in some clogged plumbing and waiting for her to either suffocate or reform while still inside the pipes.

-15 Minutes of Fame: Alex and one of her friends runs across a kid trapped under a giant pipe.
-Her friend tries to lift it and Alex uses her powers to make it seem like he does in order to save the kid.
-The kid turns out to be the governor's son, promptly putting the spotlight on her friend.
+15 Minutes of Fame: Alex and Louis across a kid trapped under a giant pipe.
+Louis tries to lift it and Alex uses her powers to make it seem like he does in order to save the kid.
+The kid turns out to be the governor's son, promptly putting the spotlight on Louis.

 The Glorious War of Sisterly Rivalry: Annie and Alex, though the rivalry itself takes a back seat to Annie's fascination with Alex's powers and Alex's reliance on Annie's smarts when she gets in trouble.

-Getting Crap Past the Radar: Alex ends up naked after morphing the first time.
+Getting Crap Past the Radar: Alex ends up naked after morphing the first time note Nothing to get excited about.
+She transforms into her quicksilver form, only her clothes are left behind in a pile.
+She almost immediately changes back behind a stack of boxes and is shown from the shoulders up for the remainder of the scene. .
 Also, in a later episode, her aunt talks of how she made a jackass out of herself at christmas.

 Heel-Face Turn: Dave, when he finds out Danielle Atron wants to kill the child he contaminated with the GC-161.